Silverpeas/docker-silverpeas-test/README.md

 	$ ./build.sh 6.0 10.1.0

-This will build a Docker image for Silverpeas 6.0 (not yet available) and with Wildfly 10.1.0 with the tag `silverpeas/silverpeas-test-6.0`.
+This will build a Docker image for Silverpeas 6.0 and with Wildfly 10.1.0 with the tag `silverpeas/silverpeas-test:6.0`.
 The versions passed as argument have to match the available versions of both Silverpeas and Wildfly; indeed, Silverpeas and Wildfly will be downloaded from their respective project Web site.